MilenaRPotes/FinanceMovilAPP/README.md

 ---
 ## 🧾 Overview

-**Money Tracker Mobile** is a cross-platform personal finance management application built with .NET MAUI in C# using the MVVM architectural pattern.
+**Money Tracker Mobile (MAUI)** is a cross-platform personal finance management application built with .NET MAUI in C# using the MVVM architectural pattern.
 Designed to provide a seamless mobile experience, helping users manage their finances, set goals, and improve their financial mindset on the go.

 ---